| Services |

 to Venus

-The Magellan spacecraft, named after
+The Magellan spacecraft, named after the

-the sixteenth-century Portuguese explorer whose
+sixteenth-century Portuguese explorer whose expedition

-expedition first circumnavigated the Earth, was launched
+first circumnavigated the Earth, was launched May 4,

-May 4, 1989, and arrived at Venus on August 10, 1990.
+1989, and arrived at Venus on August 10, 1990.
+During

-topography and electrical characteristics.
-During the
+and electrical characteristics.
+During the extended

-15, 1991 to September 14, 1992 brought mapping coverage
+September 14, 1992 brought mapping coverage to 98% of

-100m.
-Precision radio tracking of the spacecraft
+Precision radio tracking of the spacecraft measured

-created the surface features.
-Magellan's data permitted
+surface features.
+Magellan's data permitted the first

-the first global geological understanding of Venus, the
+global geological understanding of Venus, the planet

-planet most like Earth in our solar system.
+most like Earth in our solar system.

 Read more about this mission on the